worldinmyfist/Emotion-Recognition-Model-for-Speech-using-VOP/README.md

 # Emotion-Recognition-Model-for-Speech-using-VOP
-An Emotion Recognition Model for Speech that detects emotions from features extracted from speech and vowel regions of speech.
+An Emotion Recognition Model for Speech that detects emotions using the features extracted from the speech and the vowel regions of speech.